What Is Trodelvy® (sacituzumab govitecan-hziy)?

 • Has been previously treated with at least 2 other therapies, with at least 1 of these therapies having been used to treat metastatic breast cancer

-Trodelvy is the first antibody-drug conjugate (anti-Trop-2 ADC) approved by the U.S. Food & Drug Administration (FDA) specifically for the treatment of certain forms of triple-negative breast cancer.1,2
+Trodelvy is the first antibody-drug conjugate (anti-Trop-2 ADC) approved by the US Food and Drug Administration (FDA) specifically for the treatment of certain forms of triple-negative breast cancer.1,2

 Triple-negative breast cancer is an aggressive form of breast cancer with limited treatment options.
 Chemotherapy has historically been the standard treatment for triple-negative breast cancer.
 Trodelvy offers another treatment option for people who continue to have active disease.1